What Is a Distributed Workforce? The Complete Guide for 2026

 Meanwhile, employees have experienced flexibility and won't easily give it up.
 Research shows that workers value remote options at roughly 8% of salary.
 Companies that eliminate flexibility risk losing talent to competitors who offer it.

-For organizations, the question isn't whether distributed work will persist but how to effectively manage it.
+For organizations, the question isn't whether distributed work will persist but how to manage it effectively.
 Those who master distributed workforce management gain access to broader talent, reduced costs, and the flexibility to adapt as circumstances change.
+The distributed workforce represents a permanent expansion of how and where work happens, and organizations that embrace this reality thoughtfully will be better positioned for what comes next.

 Ready to optimize your distributed work strategy?

-Gable helps you coordinate distributed teams, reserve office desks and rooms, book flex workspaces worldwide, and make data-driven decisions about your workplace strategy with real-time analytics and insights.
+Gable helps you coordinate distributed teams, book flex workspaces worldwide, manage office spaces, and make data-driven decisions with real-time analytics.

 Get a demo